Jalfrezi: History

 Jalfrezi recipes appeared in cookbooks of British India as a way of using up leftovers by frying them with chilli and onion.
 This English-language usage derived from the colloquial Bengali term jhāl porhezī: jhāl means spicy food; porhezī means suitable for a diet.
 Jalfrezi is usually prepared by stir-frying ingredients, a technique introduced to the region by Chinese cuisine.

 Preparation

-Jalfrezi is typically made from green peppers, onions, and tomatoes.
-Additional ingredients include spices like paprika and coriander.
+Jalfrezi is made with green peppers, onions, and tomatoes.
 Vegetables or meat are then stir-fried into the mix.
 Jalfrezi is often served alongside pulao.

 Popularity

 In a survey in 2011, jalfrezi was rated the most popular dish in UK Indian and broader South Asian restaurants.